-3. The Regional Center Director must issue a decision letter to the owner within 15 calendar days after the date of the owner's second appeal.
+- 2. The Regional Center or Satellite Office Director may contact the Owner, the RCS appraiser, or the Regional Center or Satellite Office Asset Management Division Director and/or the RCS review appraiser for clarification or additional information. - 3.
+The Regional Center Director must issue a Decision Letter to the Owner within 15 calendar days after the date of the Owner's second appeal.
 The letter must clearly state the basis for HUD's decision.

-9-19 IMPOSING SANCTIONS ON APPRAISERS
+9-19.
+IMPOSING SANCTIONS ON APPRAISERS

-If, after the substantive review and communication, discussion or appeal pursuant to Section 9-17 or 9-18, a CA or Regional Director still concludes that the RCS appraiser's work is seriously deficient, the CA/Regional Director should consider:
+If, after the substantive review and communication, discussion, or appeal pursuant to Section 9-17 or 9-18, a CA or Regional Director still concludes that the RCS appraiser's work is seriously deficient or is determined to have used discriminatory criteria in violation of civil rights laws, the CA/Regional Director may consider:

-- A. Reporting material deficiencies in the appraiser's work product to the state's real estate appraisal regulatory authority; and - B. Imposing or recommending imposition of HUD's administrative sanctions (Limited Denial of Participation (LDP), suspension or debarment).
+- A. Reporting material deficiencies in the appraiser's work product to the state's real estate appraisal regulatory authority; and - B. Imposing or recommending imposition of HUD's administrative sanctions (LDP, suspension, or debarment)